ToF-/Domain/README.md

     transactions <- mapM checkNonZero notEmpty
     return $ transactions
 ```
-Of course, using variables and left arrow is one way to make the chaining of action explicit.
+Of course, using variables and left arrows is one way to make the chaining of action explicit.
 Another way is to use the bind operator:
 ```haskell
 getTransactions :: Domain [Transaction] getTransactions  = getFileNameArg